 Klebsiella species are rod shaped-bacteria that are found in the environment and also in the human intestinal tract.

 K. pneumoniae is the most common species isolated from hospital patients.
 Most patients are colonised in a variety of sites without serious infection but rarely K. pneumoniae can cause severe pneumonia in susceptible individuals.
+A second species K. oxytoca is an occasional cause of wound, bloodstream and urinary tract infections.
+Klebsiella species can cause outbreaks in hospital units (liver, oncology etc.).

 Photo: Janice Carr / CDC